muhammadkhan/jCalculus/README.md

 jCalculus
 =========

-jCalculus is a Java library that enables a user to easily employ facets of analytical mathematics (namely algebra and calculus)
+jCalculus is a Java library that enables a user to easily employ facets of analytical mathematics (namely algebra and calculus) in his/her Java application.